kemunpus20/r3-app/README.md

 ## To-do and ideas list
 I will try to handle following issues if I have a time...
-1. Developing a new logic that uses keywords participant specified in main screen, and retrieves media files from the internet automatically.
+1. Developing a new logic that uses participant specified keywords, and retrieves media files from the internet automatically.
 I have an idea to use [MediaWiki](https://www.mediawiki.org/) REST API to getting relavant "safe and free" movie files.
-1. Controls the order of "Logic" names on the main screen to choose easier by participants.
 1. Isolate "Prep" task from Django main thread to supports more complecated and time-consuming algorithms in the logic module.
 Using [django-background-tasks](https://django-background-tasks.readthedocs.io/) could be a solution. may be a custom startup script for production environment also needed, and then "Prep" might be start automatically.
 1. Obviously current design of Logic.media_list is neither safety nor scalable.
 So to reconsider data relationship between Logic and Trial once again.
 1. To add a feature to supports text (keywords) as a Media object.